Bye students! thanks for all your questions - it's been brilliant!

 University College London (UCL)

-Seeing doctors use my work to help hospitals give best possible care!
+Favourite thing to do in science Seeing doctors use my work to help hospitals give best possible care!

 Doctors are highly skilled at treating their patients, especially somewhere like Great Ormond Street Hospital which is one of the world’s top children’s hospitals.
 But they are not necessarily trained to look for patterns in what happens over lots of patients… that’s where I come in.
 By using maths and computer programming, I can spot patterns in what happens and use this to help doctors provide an even better service.
 For instance, I used several years’ worth of hospital information to help doctors at Great Ormond Street predict how many intensive care beds they would need over the next week.
 This helps them plan what surgeries they are going to do, what staff they need that week and when they are going to be really busy!